The Art of Mixology

 Simply put, mixology is the art of mixing drinks.
 When people get bored of ordering the same old cocktail at their favorite Friday night restaurant, they start looking for trendier options.
-That’s where mixology comes in—unlike at a traditional bar or restaurant, an establishment that employs or contracts a person who specializes in mixology will have a unique cocktail menu that changes often to reflect the current season, dining menu or local trends.
+That’s where mixology comes in—unlike at a traditional bar or restaurant, a mixologist restaurant will have a unique cocktail menu that changes often to reflect the current season, dining menu or local trends.

 “Mixologist” vs. “Bartender”